AaryaMehta01/Data-Science-projects/README.md

 # Data Science & Analytics Project Portfolio

 ## About Me & My Transition
 Hello!
-I'm Aman Mehta, an analytics professional with a strong foundation in data science.
+I'm Aarya Mehta, an analytics professional with a strong foundation in data science.

 After extensive experience in data science, I discovered my true passion—making data actionable to drive business results.
 This realization led me to specialize in analytics, where I blend technical rigor and business strategy for maximum impact.